MicrosoftDocs/entra-docs/docs/architecture/permissions-manage-ops-guide-two.md

 **Overprovisioned identities**

-Overprovisioned identities, or overpermissioned identities, haven't used many of their granted permissions for 90 days.
+Overprovisioned identities, or overpermissioned identities, haven't used many of their permissions for 90 days.

 **Best practice**: Regularly right-size permissions of these identities to reduce the risk of permissions misuse, either accidental or malicious.
 This action decreases the potential blast radius during a security incident.